Road House 2 (2006 film)

 Road House 2 is a 2006 American direct-to-video action film, the sequel to Road House and second movie overall in the titular franchise.
-Directed by Scott Ziehl from a script collaboratively written by Miles Chapman, Johnathon Schaech, and Richard Chizmar which was based on an original story by Chapman; the events of the plot explore the career of James Dalton's son.
-Johnathon Schaech stars as a D.E.A.
-Agent named Shane Tanner, who must protect a Louisiana bar from criminals.
+Directed by Scott Ziehl from a script collaboratively written by Miles Chapman, Johnathon Schaech and Richard Chizmar which was based on an original story by Chapman; the events of the plot explore the career of James Dalton (Patrick Swayze)'s son.
+Schaech stars as a D.E.A.
+Agent Shane Tanner, who must protect a Louisiana bar from criminals.
+Road House 2 was released by Sony Pictures Home Entertainment on July 18, 2006.